normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/DeployLambdaFunction.md

 ![Lambda Wizard Page 2](./images/LambdaWizardPage2.png)

 #### IAM Role (Required)
 The IAM role that you want to use to provide AWS credentials to the Lambda function.
+If you created the IAM role from the **Create Role** section on this page then select the **ServerlessTODOList.StreamProcessor** role.

 #### Environment (Required for Tutorial)
 Configuration values can be set as environment variables for the Lambda function.
-For our Lambda function the **FROM_EMAIL** variable must be set to the address that the email will be sent from._
+For our Lambda function the **FROM_EMAIL** variable must be set to the address that the email will be sent from.